 So even if you have picked up a nice deal and got yourself an SSD you may be wondering what is the best way to maximize it’s lifespan and achieve the best performance for your new purchase.

-In this tutorial we will take a look at some good practices to prolong the life of your SSD and also achieve the best performance possible to speed up your workflow.
+In this tutorial we will take a look at some ssd best practices to prolong the life of your drive and achieve the best performance possible to speed up your workflow.

 Limited write cycles